A laparotomy is an operation to look inside your abdomen, and at the organs there. There are many reasons why this operation might be performed.

 How to prepare for a laparotomy

 You might need to have blood tests or other tests before your surgery.
-You will be asked to fast (not have anything to eat or drink) on the day of the procedure.
-Check with your doctor whether you need to stop taking any particular medications before your surgery.
+You will be asked to fast (not have anything to eat or drink) for at least 6 hours before the operation.
+Check with your doctor whether you need to stop taking any particular medicines before your surgery.

 What happens during a laparotomy?